Input

 pos = 1

-result = utterance[0:pos] + rule[1] + utterance[pos+1:]
+result = utterance[0:pos] + rule[1] + utterance[pos+1:]e.g.

 start with "a exp"